mousepawmedia/devdocs/source/serverconfig/config.rst

 Tao Configuration
 -------------------------------

-Go to ``https://<serveraddress>/tao`` and follow the setup instructions.
+Go to ``https://quiz.<serveraddress>/tao`` and follow the setup instructions.

 * Server Setup

   * Host name: ``https://quiz.<serveraddress>/tao``

   * Unique name: ``mousepawgames_tao``

   * Time Zone: ``America/Los_Angeles``

   * Mode: ``Production``

 * Database Configuration

   * Database: ``MySQL/MariaDB``

   * Host Name: ``localhost``

   * Username: ``tao``

   * Password: (you know what goes here)

   * Database name: ``tao``

   * Overwrite?
 Yes

   * Pre-load?
 No

-Use your company credientials for admin setup.
-We'll hook up to LDAP later.
+Use your ``admin`` as the username for admin setup.
+We'll hook up to LDAP later, and we don't want a conflict.

 Finish following the wizard, and then when it says "Installation complete", click ``OK``.